Curriculum Intent: Maths

 - Developing awareness of the odd or even nature of an answer – in part because this can help us to spot an unexpected answer and allow us to check it.

 There are also many other websites and apps that help children improve the speed of their recall:

-Should you have any questions about the teaching and learning of Maths at Kingsnorth Primary School, please contact Miss Howard – Maths Subject Leader by emailing email@example.com
+Should you have any questions about the teaching and learning of Maths at Kingsnorth Primary School, please contact Mrs Nock and Mrs Hunt – Maths Subject Leaders, by emailing firstname.lastname@example.org or email@example.com